conestack/node.ext.ldap/README.txt

   Having them as setUp and tearDown for DocFileSuite is one way, but then they are run for every test, maybe even good.
 Nice would be an LDAPTestLayer, but I don't see how to achieve that without Testing.ZopeTestCase, which would mean to pull in the complete Zope2 for testing.
-Ideas?
+  It works by running prepareslapd.txt, then the single test(s), then stopslapd.txt.

 Changes